MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-anonymous-user.md

 > [!NOTE]
 >
-> If you want to implement a GA Teams feature that requires a newer manifest version (1.13 or higher), which includes the requirement that the partner also implement a pre-GA set of features as part of MetaOS.
+> * If you want to implement a generally available (GA) Teams feature, that requires a newer manifest version (v1.13 or higher) which includes the requirement that the partner also implement a pre-GA set of features as part of MetaOS.
-> If the new feature is not super-critical for the app, the partner must maintain an older version of the manifest schema.
+> * If the new feature is not super-critical for the app, the partner must maintain an older version of the manifest schema.
 This way, you don't need to invest efforts in building a MetaOS ready app.
-> If the new feature is critical, the partners have to do the necessary work to make the app MetaOS ready.
+> * If the new feature is critical, the partners have to do the necessary work to make the app MetaOS ready.

 ## Anonymous user authentication flow